blender/blender/doc/python_api/rst/info_gotcha.rst

   especially when working with large lists since Blender can crash simply by running out of memory.
 - Many hard to fix crashes end up being because of referencing freed data, when removing data be sure not to hold any references to it.
+- Re-allocation can lead to the same issues
+  (e.g. if you add a lot of items to some Collection, this can lead to re-allocating the underlying container's memory, invalidating all previous references to existing items).
 - Modules or classes that remain active while Blender is used, should not hold references to data the user may remove, instead, fetch data from the context each time the script is activated.
 - Crashes may not happen every time, they may happen more on some configurations/operating-systems.
+- Be wary of recursive patterns, those are very efficient at hiding the issues described here.

 .. note::